 Defining the Term

-- Free – No cost to students, so no exorbitant textbook prices
+- Free – No cost to use and keep; no exorbitant textbook prices

 - Are teaching materials that can be shared freely and publicly, and